Write & Get Paid

 When you send in your list you don’t need to include images or videos.
 Our team of editors does a great job selecting the best images to complement your writing.
 However, if you are desperate to include some of your own supporting imagery or videos, just include a link to the YouTube page or a URL of the picture you like with each item on your list.
 We don’t promise we’ll use them, but we’ll definitely consider them.

 Please note that we publish original articles.
 We do not post infographics, slideshows, or “re-blogged” content.
+We do not publish sponsored articles or content from other sites or YouTube.

 Ready to start?
 Just head over to the submissions form and get writing!